trangtranoo6/S.typhi_aptamer/salmonella_aptamer/README.md

 Once the best binding cluster is identlfied the user can take the polypeptides in the best binding cluster and reculster, using KAMI or randomly select proteins from the cluster to find the best match.

-Kindly note that using the KAMI program for a low number of proteins (less than 10) will not be a very efficient use of the program.
+Kindly note that using this program for a low number of proteins (less than 10) will not be a very efficient use of the program.
 The program works best for a large sample size and can reduce the docking requirements in such cases by 90%.